giusgo/cloud-cluster/README.md

 # cloud-clusters

-> Cluster en la nube de un meque y en Ansible.
+> Cluster setup with Ansible